FAQ

 +

-Yes — every destination we cover has a post-study work pathway.
+Yes, every destination we cover has a post-study work pathway.
 Germany: 18 months.
 Ireland: 2 years.
 Netherlands: 1-year orientation visa.
-Spain & Italy: 1 year.
+Spain and Italy: 1 year.
 Hungary: 9 months.
-Switzerland: 6 months.
-Once you have a job, you switch to a work permit.

 Can I get permanent residency?